Gift Ideas for the Homesteading Family, updated for 2025

 Give your simple-living, homesteading family a delicious gift: include some popcorn and mugs of hot chocolate to enjoy while watching a family movie.

 Specialty-flavored hot cocoa mixes make it easy to whip up a snack in minutes.
-Choose from this canister of candy cane flavored cocoa mix or a variety pack of individual flavors including mint chocolate, French vanilla and raspberry hot cocoa plus other flavors, from Amazon.
+Choose from this canister of candy cane flavored cocoa mix - or try a variety of flavors including Rocky Road, Cookies Butter, Pumpkin Pie and more in this delightfully-packaged holiday animals hot cocoa gift box.
+Both are from Amazon.

 A bit of whipped cream and caramel ice cream topping will turn your hot cocoa into an extra-special treat.